O2-Czech-Republic/BC-ECIES-for-iOS/README.md

 #### Supported symmetric encryption scheme
 - AES (GCM) using:
-  - an all-zero 16-byte nonce
+  - 128-bit key (for EC keypairs <= 256 bits) - first part of the KDF output
-  - 128-bit keys for EC keypairs <= 256 bits
+  - 16-byte nonce - second part of the KDF output
   - 16 bytes long tag